Phase-field modeling of fatigue coupled to cyclic plasticity in an energetic formulation

 The governing equations of a large class of material models can be derived from the theory of generalized standard materials \cite{moreau1970,halphen1975,germain1983,ziegler1987}.
 In this setting, the evolution problem follows from an internal energy density and a dissipation potential, ensuring an a priori fulfilment of the second law of thermodynamics.
 This theory can be reformulated in a variational setting, where the governing equations emerge as the Euler-Lagrange equations of an energy minimization principle that can be solved using numerical optimization techniques.
-The pioneering works in this context focused on rate-type variational principles for local elasto-plasticity \citep{simo1989, comi1995, han1999, hackl1997, ortiz1999, miehe2002,carstensen2002}, and have been extended to, e.g., gradient-enhanced models \citep{comi1999, gurtin2009, miehe2011,fleck2009a}.
+Pioneering works on this topic focused on rate-type variational principles for local elastoplasticity \citep{simo1989, comi1995, han1999, hackl1997, ortiz1999, miehe2002,carstensen2002}, and have been extended to, e.g., gradient-enhanced models \citep{comi1999, gurtin2009, miehe2011,fleck2009a}.
 In these works, the principle of virtual power is generally used to derive the governing equations~\citep{maugin1980,petryk2003,miehe2011}.

 The energetic formulation \citep{mielke2006,Mielke2015} is a particularly attractive variational framework that furnishes a unified and rigorous mathematical setting for rate-independent dissipative processes.
 The theory handles non-smooth evolutions (discontinuities in space and time), since no derivatives appear in the most general setting, and provides tools for the analysis of structural and material stability \cite{Alessi2016}.
-Some applications of the energetic formulation in the modeling of dissipative solids include plasticity \citep{lancioni2015, rokovs2016}, (quasi-)brittle \citep{BourFrancMar2008,pham2011,marigo2016,luege2018} and ductile \citep{AleMarVid2014,AleMarMauVid2017,UllRodSam2016,rodriguez2018} fracture, shape-memory alloys \citep{alessi2015shape,alessi2016shape} and fatigue \citep{Alessi2017fatigue,carrara2018}.
+Some applications of the energetic formulation in the modeling of dissipative solids include plasticity~\citep{lancioni2015, rokovs2016}, (quasi-)brittle \citep{BourFrancMar2008,pham2011,marigo2016,luege2018} and ductile \citep{AleMarVid2014,AleMarMauVid2017,UllRodSam2016,rodriguez2018} fracture, shape-memory alloys \citep{alessi2015shape,alessi2016shape} and fatigue \citep{Alessi2017fatigue,carrara2020}.